13. Graphics#

 Can all high-level functions be implemented using low-level ones?
 As an example, discuss the key ingredients used in barplot.

-Some high-level functions discussed in this chapter feature the
+Some high-level functions discussed in this chapter carry the

 add